janhurst/unisa-tbi/README.md

 When executing any Python scripts or working with notebooks, please ensure the project's `src` folder is on Python's module search path (i.e. in the system path, or the ```PYTHONPATH```)

-A Visual Studio Code workspace named `tbi.code-workspace` is provided, along with several workspace configuration settings.
+A Visual Studio Code workspace named `unisa-tbi.code-workspace` is provided, along with several workspace configuration settings.
 The Microsoft Python extension is recommended.

 ## Loading Initial Data